cmlykke/rime-liuma/instructions/INSTALL_ON_PC.md

 <img src="../images\pc\rimeinstalled.jpg" width="600" height="400">

-2: Then go to the path: C:\Users\USER\AppData\Roaming\Rime and paste the Liumafan and/or Liumajian .yaml files to to folder (marked in red).
+2: Then go to the path: C:\Users\USER\AppData\Roaming\Rime and paste the Liumafan and/or Liumajian .yaml files to the folder (marked in red).

 <img src="../images\pc\pasteyamlfiles.jpg" width="750" height="300">